dojo/docs/dojo/_base/lang.rst

         */
      });

 You can also pass an object as the third parameter.
 This will define the context in which to search for the property.
-By default, the context is :ref:`global() <global()>`.
+By default, the context is :ref:`dojo/_base/kernel::global <dojo/_base/kernel#global>`.

 .. js ::